Find Affordable College Courses

 Read More…

 Out of the 16 schools in the Middle Atlantic Region that were part of this year’s ranking, Columbia University in the City of New York landed the # 4 spot on the list.
-Located in the large city of New York, Columbia is a private not-for-profit school with a fairly large student population.
+Located in the city of New York, Columbia is a private not-for-profit college with a fairly large student population.

 Of the 13 students majoring in engineering physics at Columbia, 62% are male and 38% are female.